Juneteenth holiday closings

 The Martinsville Municipal Building and its administrative and constitutional offices will be closed, but employees in essential operational positions (police, fire, EMS, water/sewer plant operations) will continue on their normal schedules.

-There will be no bulk or brush pick-up in the city on Friday.
+There will be no bulk or brush pick-up in the city today.

 The Henry Martinsville Health Department will be closed until 8 a.m.
 Monday.

-The Henry-Martinsville Department of Social Services will be closed until on Friday and open at 8 a.m.-1 p.m.
+The Henry-Martinsville Department of Social Services will be closed until 8 a.m.-1 p.m.
 Monday.
 Visitors are able to register on the iPad at the door to request assistance.